November 2006 nor'easter: Meteorological synopsis

-A shortwave moved through the southern stream of the polar jet of the Westerlies, dropping temperatures in its wake across the southeast United States.
+A shortwave moved through the southern stream of the polar jetstream of the Westerlies, dropping temperatures in its wake across the southeast United States.
 Cyclogenesis spurred a developing surface cyclone which quickly occluded on November 20.
 Surface pressure gradient between this cyclone and a sprawling high stretching around its periphery from New England into the Deep South led to strong winds in the Carolinas.
 The cyclone deepened to a central pressure of 999 hPa before swinging westward into the Outer Banks of North Carolina on November 22.
 At this time, a trio of upper-level shortwaves were rotating around the main closed cyclone aloft, which spurred development of a new, weaker low pressure center offshore North Carolina.
 This cyclone was weaker after its interaction with North Carolina until it reached New England, when renewed strengthening led to significant impacts across Long Island and southern New England.
 The system then began accelerating east-northeast while continuing to slowly strengthen, passing offshore Atlantic Canada on November 24.
 The cyclone subsequently bombed, or strengthened quite rapidly, and accelerated east-northeast, becoming a hurricane-force storm in the far north Atlantic with a central pressure of 967 hPa by the afternoon of November 25 and peaking at 944 hPa by the morning of November 26.
 Slow weakening occurred soon afterward as the system slowed down and turned towards Iceland.
 By the evening of November 27, its central pressure had increased to 957 hPa while located a couple hundred miles south of Iceland.
 The cyclone continued to loop cyclonically west of Iceland, absorbing a cyclone along the way as it passed southwest off the southern tip of Greenland, before a developing gale approaching Great Britain absorbed this cyclone late on December 1.